git-moss/clap-tutorials/README.md

 cmake --build build --config Debug
 ```

-The result CLAP file will be in `ignore/build/clap-saw-demo.clap`.
+The result CLAP file will be in the build folder.
+E.g. on Windows in `build/Debug/moss-clap.clap`.